michael105/slterm/README.md

 ___

-The sourcecode is heavily modified, partly rewritten, and split into smaller sections.
+The sourcecode of st was heavily modified, partly rewritten, and split into smaller sections.
 (Originally it had been one single file with several thousand lines).

-___

 Applied 'official' patches: